Illinois Compiled Statutes

 infusion or concoction of barley, or other grain, malt, and hops in water,

-and includes, among other things, beer, ale, stout, lager beer, porter and
+and includes, among other things, beer, ale, stout, lager beer, porter, all beverages brewed or fermented wholly or in part from malt products, and

 beverage products containing less